First-Iraqi-Bank/fib-ios-sdk/README.md

 2- `message`: an optional string in which you can state some information about your transaction.
 3-`delegate`: it is an instance of type `FIBPaymentManagerDelegate?` which you need to conform to in order to be notified about some extra information on the transaction.

-`FIBPaymentManagerDelegate` has two methods which you can implement:
+`FIBPaymentManagerDelegate` has three methods which you can implement:

 1-
 ```ruby